Rest & Recovery: Here are the Top 3 Reasons to Ice After a Workout

-Ice is one of the oldest and best remedies for curing pain, injury, and giving relief.
-It is cheap, easy to do, and it helps our bodies repair naturally.
-Here are 3 (of the many) benefits of icing!
+Ice is one of the oldest and best remedies for curing pain, injury and providing relief.
+It is cheap, easy to do, and it helps our bodies muscles repair naturally.
+Here are the top 3 (of the many) reasons to ice after your workout.

 Let's address the question, "why are my muscles sore after a workout?" and explain the science.
 Exercise physiologists refer to the gradually increasing discomfort that occurs between 24 and 48 hours after activity as delayed onset muscle soreness (DOMS), and it is perfectly normal.
 After a hard day at the gym, our muscles develop micro-tears.

 Repairing these tiny tears allows the muscle to grow and gain strength.
 Our natural blood flow repairs these muscles but slows when inflammation acts as a barrier in blood transportation.
 Icing after a workout takes down inflammation eliminating this barrier allowing the muscle to heal quicker.
 Start icing down after workouts for faster recovery, and achieve a higher performance workout next time.

 Lactic acid is mentioned all the time.
 What exactly is Lactic Acid?
 Lactic Acid is a byproduct of a muscle's energy creation process.
 People often experience high levels of lactic acid during or following strenuous exercise.
 This is called exercise-induced or exercise-related hyperlactatemia.
 In high concentrations, these waste products contribute to muscle fatigue and later, can slow the recovery process.